 So far, there have been no studies in humans showing the effects of eating plums on cancer risk, but this growing body of laboratory evidence suggests that doing so could be important.

 How to Eat More Plums

 Plums are easy to add into your diet any time of year.
-Fresh fruits are always a healthy option, because they undergo no processing and all the nutrients in the fruit are preserved.
-When you can’t find fresh, opt for dried plums or prune juice (but be sure not to drink juice loaded with extra sugars).
+Fresh fruits are always a healthy option because they undergo no processing and all the nutrients in the fruit are preserved.
+When you can’t find fresh, opt for dried plums or 100% prune fruit juice (but be sure not to drink juice loaded with extra sugars).
 If you don’t like the flavor of plums or prune juice, try blending them into a smoothie.